codappix/typo3-php-datasets/README.md

 - ``convert-from-xml``
 - ``convert-from-csv``

-Each command will convert the existing file(s) and place a new php variant next to it.
+Each command will convert the existing file(s) and place a new PHP variant next to it.
 Existing files are only read, not changed.

 TODO
 ====

-#.
-Implement use case to check for necessary updates and allow updates.
+1. Implement use case to check for necessary updates and allow updates.
    Use for static data during deployment within update wizards or other scripts.